mlflow/mlflow/docs/source/getting-started/index.rst

 Autologging Basics
 ^^^^^^^^^^^^^^^^^^

 A great way to get started with MLflow is to use the autologging feature.
-Autologging automatically logs your model, metrics, and parameters with only a single line of code for many of the most popular ML libraries in the Python ecosystem.
+Autologging automatically logs your model, metrics, examples, signature, and parameters with only a single line of code for many of the most popular ML libraries in the Python ecosystem.

 .. figure:: ../_static/images/tutorials/introductory/autologging-intro.png
-    :width: 50%
+    :width: 80%
     :align: center
     :alt: The basics of MLflow tracking.